 Talk is cheap initially, but can cost you a pretty penny later.
 You may verbally agree with your former spouse to alter a payment amount or schedule at first, but what happens when you reach a point when you no longer see eye-to-eye?
 You may not be able to collect monies that were promised or may be liable for back payments owed.

 Traditionally, oral understandings are not enforceable in New Jersey.
-Our skilled family law attorneys at The Law Offices of O'Toole & Gunteski LLC can help you legally adjust your court orders to reflect your current needs.
+Our skilled family law attorneys at The Law Office of Darren C. O'Toole, LLC can help you legally adjust your court orders to reflect your current needs.

 Altering Child Support Orders